- Welcome from our Headteacher

 Hednesford Valley High provides good education for students with severe learning difficulties, moderate learning difficulties, on the autistic spectrum, dyspraxia, dyslexia, speech and language and those with complex needs which may include medical issues.
 Most students are taught in their chronological age group except when they would benefit from being in a base classroom.

-Hednesford Valley High receives children form primary schools into a nurturing environment and gradually teaches them to prepare for adulthood and life in the community as good citizens.
+Hednesford Valley High receives children from primary schools into a nurturing environment and gradually teaches them to prepare for adulthood and life in the community as good citizens.

 What support services are available to parents?

-Parents/carers are always welcome to come into school to meet with Sarah Howard our Every Child Matters Co-ordinator to find out what services are available to support their needs.
-Sarah can signpost parents/carers to the correct agencies and organise referrals when required.
+Parents/carers are always welcome to come into school to meet with Grace Dimmock our Every Child Matters Co-ordinator to find out what services are available to support their needs.
+Grace can signpost parents/carers to the correct agencies and organise referrals when required.
 This can be for parents/carers personal needs or for their children.

 If parents/carers have concerns about medical needs they can see the school nurse Sandra Thompson to find out what services are available to support both their children’s needs and their own.